Academic Visitor Programme

 Our Academic Visitors must have a specific research project which they will pursue during their stay.
 There is no teaching associated with the Academic Visitors Programme.
 Please note that The City Law School does not offer any formal supervision to its visiting PhD students.

 The prospective visitors must include with their application an email confirmation from a City Law School academic who has agreed to act as a sponsor for the proposed research project.
 Please see the Law Research pages for a list of our research centres and groups and their associated academic experts.

 Academic Visitors are expected to acknowledge The City Law School in any publications produced (entirely or in part) while conducting research within the ambit of this programme.

 What resources are available?

-Academic Visitors will be granted physical access to all CityLibrary sites, and are entitled to use Library print resources on a reference only basis.
-As an Academic Visitor you will have access to a limited number of the University's electronic resources through the use of a "walk-in" terminal at Northampton Square Library.
-Our library webpages contain a list of the electronic resources available on the walk-in terminal.
+Academic Visitors will be granted physical access to all CityLibrary sites and are entitled to use Library print resources on a reference-only basis.
+Academic Visitors will also have access to a limited number of the University's electronic resources through the use of a "walk-in" terminal at the Northampton Square Library.
+Our Library webpages contain a list of the electronic resources available on the walk-in terminal.
 These resources currently include HeinOnline, Oxford Competition Law, Oxford Reports on International Law, Oxford Scholarly Authorities on International Law and Oxford Scholarship Online Law.
-Please note that due to licensing restrictions, we are unable to give Academic Visitors access to databases such as Westlaw or LexisLibrary.
+Please note that, due to licensing restrictions, we are unable to give Academic Visitors access to databases such as Westlaw or LexisLibrary.